MicrosoftDocs/fabric-docs/docs/cicd/cicd-overview.md

 ## Continuous deployment

-Microsoft Fabric's [deployment pipelines](./deployment-pipelines/deployment-pipelines-overview.md) automates delivery of completed code to environments like testing and production.
-CD provides an automated and consistent way for code to be delivered to these environments.
+Microsoft Fabric's [deployment pipelines](./deployment-pipelines/deployment-pipelines-overview.md) automates the delivery of completed code to environments like testing and production.
+It allows teams to produce software in short cycles with high speed, frequency, and reliability.
+Software can be released at any time with a simple, repeatable deployment process.

 ## Next steps